Indians in Harris’ ancestral home wake up to her victory

 Women in the village, located 350 kilometers (215 miles) from the southern coastal city of Chennai, used bright colors to write “We Wish Kamala Harris Wins” on the ground, alongside a thumbs-up sign.

-The lush green village is the hometown of Harris’ maternal grandfather, who migrated to the U.S. there decades ago.
+The lush green village is the hometown of Harris’ maternal grandfather, who had moved to Chennai, the capital of Tamil Nadu state, decades ago.

 Inside the temple where people have been holding special prayers, Harris’ name is sculpted into a stone that lists public donations made to the temple in 2014, along with that of her grandfather who gave money decades ago.

-Note: This story has been corrected to show that Harris’ maternal grandfather had moved to Chennai, not the U.S.